Introduction

 The fabric density of Aluminet shade cloths is gauged by their ability to block UV rays, with a typical lifespan of around 4 years.

-The life span of Aluminet can also vary due to certain factors, such as indoor and outdoor use or the difference of the material.
+The life span of Aluminet can also vary due to certain factors, such as indoor and outdoor use or the difference in the material.

-Indoors, when used as an internal shade in greenhouses, Aluminet Shade Cloth proudly has a lifespan ranging from 3-5 years.
+Indoors, when used as an internal shade in greenhouses, the Aluminet Shade Cloth proudly has a lifespan of nearly 5 years.

 For outdoor applications, its durability mainly hinges on the composite film and adhesive’s quality.